gruns/blagoblag/content/drafts/tips-for-improving-your-companys-security.rst

 Remember, complex systems failures do not occur because one thing is broken in a realy subtle way, they occur because multiple components had independent failures which combined, like a toxic drug interaction.

+Maintain your systems in such a way that it's easy for you to patch things and do rolling restarts.
+Applying a patch **must** not be a disruptive activity.